Families of Children with Disabilities Share Ideas for Greater Inclusion in Physical Activity

 Reports

-Families of children with disabilities often face multiple, intersecting challenges and barriers.
+Families of children with disabilities want their children to play, be active, and feel included when it comes to physical activity.
+However, they can face multiple, intersecting challenges and barriers to participation.
 Parents’ time is limited and often divided between conflicting activities: work, school, errands, therapy sessions, and other appointments their children may have.
+With competing activities, financial strain can also be a challenge.

 Every recommendation on this page highlights the voices and needs of families of children with disabilities, and their experiences participating in sport or recreation throughout BC.
 They give a clear direction for future work, showing the opportunities where leaders and advocates can support children with disabilities and their families in their active living journey.